readerr0/yt-dlp-vhxsites/README.md

 This repository contains extractors for some VHX (Vimeo Embed) based websites, based on the original dropout extractor used in yt-dlp

+Note: This extractor doesn't support DRM Decryption, which is present in some earlier WOWPP videos

 See [yt-dlp plugins](https://github.com/yt-dlp/yt-dlp#plugins) for more details.